 There are 145 licensed beds caring for over 20 specialties, with a level IV NICU with 52 beds and a 19-bed PICU/PCICU.
 There are approximately 4,500 admissions annually, including 1,000 admissions to the PICU/IMC.
 Our services range from primary care to highly specialized treatment programs that attract patients from the entire mid-Atlantic region.

 - MacKenzie Crist, PharmD, BCOP (Pediatric Subspecialties)

 - Jill Morgan, PharmD, BCPS, BCPPS (Pediatric Ambulatory Care and Academia)

 - Christian Carr Nicolosi, PharmD, BCPPS (PICU CS)

 - Kristine Parbuoni, PharmD, BCPPS (PICU and Academia)

 Number of Available Positions: 1

-Qualifications: The resident must be a graduate of an accredited college of pharmacy.
-The Doctor of Pharmacy degree and Maryland Pharmacy licensure are required.
-Residents must complete a PGY1 residency prior to starting.
+Qualifications: The resident must be a graduate of an accredited college of pharmacy with a minimum GPA of 3.0 (requirement waived if completed a pass/fail curriculum).
+The Doctor of Pharmacy (PharmD) degree and Maryland Pharmacy licensure are required.
+Residents must complete an ASHP-accredited PGY1 residency prior to starting.

 Applications for this program will only be accepted through PhORCAS.
 Reference writers should use the standard reference template in PhORCAS.